rocicorp/diff-server/README.md

 # Synchronization

 Synchronization is a four-step process that should feel familiar to anyone who has looked under the covers at Git.
-However, Replicant takes advantage of the ability to replay transactions on the server to reduce the entire process to just one logical round trip.
+However, Replicant sync never requires human intervention because it does the merge server-side by reordering and replaying transactions.

 ## Step 1: Client pushes to server